brightpuddle/aci-monitor/README.md

 `-s --snapshot`
 Filename for the snapshot.
 The default is `snapshot.json`.
 As the name implies, this file is in JSON, and pretty printed for human-readibility.
 It contains a list of active devices and faults on the network at the point when created.
 The recommendation is to create a new snapshot surrounding a change or upgrade to ensure post-change status hasn't introduced any additional faults.

+`--request-timeout`
+HTTP request timeout.
+The default is 30 seconds, which should work for most situations.
+You may need to increase this for a particularly busy APIC or for a high latency connection, e.g. some international connections.

+`--login-retry-interval`
+Default login retry.
+When the tool loses connection to the APIC it attempts to login again every 60 seconds by default.
+This setting allows adjusting this interval.
+This was added to allow reducing the number of login attempts against backend AAA servers.
+This should not need to be adjusted for most situations.

 **Note** that the following features were deprecated: